finos/common-cloud-controls/governance/steering/charter.md

 ### Composition

-The Steering Committee is composed of seven (7) members and shall always be considered this size for the purpose of majority and supermajority considerations regardless of temporary vacancies.
+The Steering Committee is composed of seven (7) members and shall always be considered this size regardless of temporary vacancies, for the purpose of voting majority and supermajority considerations.

-**FSI Seats.** Four (4) seats on the committee are reserved for FINOS members from financial service institutions.
+**FSI Seats —** Four (4) seats on the committee are reserved for FINOS members from financial service institutions.
 These seats may not be occuppied by more than one individual from the same institution<sup>[6](#footnote6)</sup>.
-In the event that a committee member occupying one of these seats experiences a change of employment, they may retain their seat while in noncompliance for 30 calendar days before it is automatically considered vacant.
+In the event that a committee member occupying an FSI seat undergoes a change of employment, they may retain their seat while in noncompliance for 30 calendar days before it is automatically considered vacant.

-**Community Seats** Three (3) seats on the committee are not reserved, and may be filled by any community member from any organization.
+**Community Seats —** Three (3) seats on the committee are not reserved, and may be filled by any community member from any organization.

 ### Elections